vincemansel/ios-trello/README.md

 }
 ```

-Assuming you have those listed in a tableView, here is how to acccess one board and list the cards on that board.
+Assuming you have those listed in a tableView, here is how to access one board and list the cards on that board.

 ```
 - (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath
 {
-    NSLog(@"Board = %@", [self.messages objectAtIndex:indexPath.row]);
+    NSLog(@"Board = %@", [self.boardList objectAtIndex:indexPath.row]);

     [[VMTrelloApiClient sharedSession]
      getBoards:[self.boardIDs objectAtIndex:indexPath.row]